 Mainly because it defeats the purpose of the list, which is to discuss topics in a venue where everyone can participate.
 Not only are dozens of heads better than one, list discussions are archived, so the benefit continues even after the discussion is over.
 A private conversation benefits, at most, two persons and often just the one who is imposing on the other.

 My lists have a combined membership of over a thousand subscribers, and experience has taught me that, if I answer queries offlist, not only do my lists suffer (from the loss of traffic), I suffer, as in going under with the workload.
 If you have a question or want to discuss something, please do yourself a favor and the listadmin the courtesy of asking on the list.

 I make an exception for my DNA project members, whose private questions it is my responsibility to answer.
-If you have a question about your testing that is too sensitive to bring up on a public mailing list, please feel free to contact your project administrator, whose responsibility it is to give you a satisfactory answer.
+If you have a question about your testing that is too sensitive to bring up on a public mailing list or even the DNA project's own mailing list, please feel free to contact your project administrator, whose responsibility it is to give you a satisfactory answer.
 If they are not forthcoming please contact Customer Service at your testing company.
 In the case of FamilyTreeDNA, that would be their HelpDesk.

 Otherwise, please don't ask privately of the listadmin or other subscribers what could be asked on the list.
 This will give the people who are willing and able to reply the opportunity to do so, while not putting someone who doesn't want to reply or doesn't have the time to reply "on the spot."

 To put this situation in a typical social context Would you ask someone, especially someone you barely know, to take you to dinner?
 I hope not because it would be rude to put anyone on the spot this way.
 Likewise, don't ask someone whether a listadmin, list subscriber, or webmaster to do something for you, unless they have first made a specific offer to help.